ibm-cloud-docs/account/add_webhooks.md

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Account** > **Notification distribution list**.
 2. Click **Add**, and select **Microsoft Teams**.
 3. Enter a name for your webhook and a Microsoft Teams webhook URL.
 The notifications are sent to this unique URL.

+## Set up ServiceNow webhooks
+{: set-snow-webhook}

+Unlike Microsoft Teams and Slack webhook integrations, setting up a ServiceNow webhook requires configuration to be done on the webhook destination side.

+First, you need to create a Scripted REST API on the ServiceNow website.
+After the Scripted REST API is configured, you also need to create a Scripted REST API Resource.
+The request method needs to be set to HTTP POST.
+Then, you need to provide a code for the resource to run.

+When you are ready with the process and have the URL for your Scripted REST API, you can start to use it on the **{{site.data.keyword.Bluemix_notm}} Notification distribution list** page and create webhooks.

+To get to know the complete ServiceNow webhook integration process, follow the instructions on the [How to Integrate Webhooks Into ServiceNow](https://community.servicenow.com/community?id=community_blog&sys_id=886d2a29dbd0dbc01dcaf3231f9619b0){: external} blog post.
+This blog walks you through the steps in detail.